 A course designed to introduce the student to the basics of acting.
-Prerequisite: none

-CT 1603 3 hours Television Production I
+Television Production I

 A basic course establishing the television production process as a system, in which many elements interact to produce television programming.
 Students will receive hands on experience with all of the elements: cameras, switchers, lighting equipment, character generators, VCR's, film islands, etc.